f-lair/mlses-seminar-23/README.md

 Moreover, the quantity heat transfer (Qth) is of interest, which is in a functional relation to the temperatures and the volume flow rate, i.e., can be calculated from the former.

 The first task, *time series forecasting*, is to predict VF and Qth for one timestep (5s) and one hour into the future, respectively, given all sensor data of the past.
-The second task, *function approximation*, is to predict VF and Qth, given only temperature sensor data of the past and the future.
+The second task, *function approximation*, is to predict VF and Qth, given only temperature sensor data of the past, the present, and the future.

 ---